 - Top French airport growth over the last decade.

 |Santiago de Compostela||Ryanair|

 Who is billi?

-billi, with its renewed capacity of over 2.5M passenger is ready to welcome more operations, it offers:
+Billi, with renewed capacity geared to welcome more operations, it offers:

 - Straightforward design that meets security requirements while also delivering the simple, “no-frills” approach sought by low-cost carriers